 The music continues to hum from the relative calm of the press room post match, but even here there is a buzz, a contented and united air of which you are rarely afforded in the keyboard tapping, deadline chasing company of which I’m still trying to decide if I truly belong.

 With the press conference done, (you will hopefully have seen the outputs by now) it’s time for the composers of this piece to get back to work as the party is packed into boxes to be driven off until March when the quarter finals will get underway.

-I had offered a lift back into town to the side’s Social Media Officer, my own miniscule way of contributing I naively thought and as I waited outside, the air cold and clear, my thoughts accompanied by the unique silence that a recently emptied and euphoric stadium brings I was joined by two stalwarts of the club who have been and seen it all since its foundation.
+I had offered a lift back into town to the side’s Social Media Officer, my own tiny way of contributing I naively thought and as I waited outside, the air cold and clear, my thoughts accompanied by the unique silence that a recently emptied and euphoric stadium brings I was joined by two stalwarts of the club who have been and seen it all since its foundation.